If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

-This is our top 10 list of the kids-app hits out now that the whole family will love — and that will spark imaginations of all ages.
+These are our top picks: the best kids’ apps that the whole family will love — and that will spark imaginations of all ages.
 Don’t miss these.

-Monument Valley is a fantastical world of mind-bending puzzles that, although created for kids ages 7 and up, will definitely leave teens and adults alike spellbound.
+The Monument Valley series (parts one and two) is a fantastical world of mind-bending puzzles that, although created for kids ages 7 and up, will definitely leave teens and adults alike spellbound.
 Using geometry, Princess Ida goes on an adventure through impossible architectural designs and surreal landscapes of gorgeous art.
 This is a thinking game for sure, but it’s one that everyone in your family will fall in love with.

 DIY.org — Creative Challenges